 Elizabeth Pringle leads Ernst & Young’s SR&ED and Business Tax Incentives Practice for South western Ontario out of EY’s Kitchener office.
 Elizabeth holds a Bachelor of Science degree as well as a Master of Science degree – both from the University of Guelph.
 She spent many years as a research scientist in both the private and public sectors and now works with companies in a wide range of industries including automotive OEM’s, automotive parts suppliers, construction companies, environmental engineering firms and pharmaceutical manufacturers in Ontario helping them to identify and support Scientific Research and Experimental Development claims and obtain other business incentives.
 She has an extensive background with the Canadian Tax Authority with regard to the SR&ED Program having worked for the Canada Revenue Agency for 8 years before joining Ernst & Young in 2004.

 As a former ICLEI-Local Governments for Sustainability PCP Project Coordinator, she has worked with numerous levels of government on climate change projects, ranging from GHG inventory development, to sustainability plan development and implementation.
 Ms. Scott has worked on numerous GHG inventory projects for municipalities and corporations across Canada and the United States.
-Most recently at Stantec she has been involved with the Region of Waterloo community GHG analysis and the City of Cambridge corporate GHG inventory and action plan development.
+She has also been involved with the Region of Waterloo community GHG analysis and the City of Cambridge corporate GHG inventory and action plan development.